Depression Therapy London

 At different times people occupy negative emotional states, usually, though not always, due to a particular cause.
 Depression, however, is a longer and more permanent experience of negative emotional states such as anxiety or helplessness, and its cause is often, though not always, indeterminate.
 Most people suffering from depression will experience symptoms such as:

 - Disrupted sleep or appetite

 - Low self-esteem – feeling inadequate or helpless

 - Struggling at a particular time of day, often, but not always, in the morning

 The causes of depression vary greatly, and can originate in childhood experiences, life circumstances, physical health issues or mental health disorders.
 There is good evidence to suggest that those who go through difficult or traumatic experiences in childhood are more likely to experience depression in later life, partly because of the effect it can have on the individual’s self-esteem and on how they have learnt to cope with difficult emotions.
 Similarly, unwelcome or potentially traumatic life events such as bereavement, serious illness, or enforced life changes can also trigger depression.
 Indeed, sometimes there may be no obvious reason for the onset of depression.
-Whatever the cause may be, entering into the therapeutic setting and identifying what it is that might be affecting your emotional balance, understanding why, and then attempting to change unhelpful thinking patterns and behaviour, is a valuable, if not essential, undertaking.
+Whatever the cause of depression may be, by considering counselling and entering into the therapeutic setting and identifying what it is that might be affecting your emotional balance, understanding why, and then attempting to change unhelpful thinking patterns and behaviour, is a valuable, if not essential, undertaking.

 For further information on external charities and organisations visit our Support page.